Buying fine-art prints FAQ

 Are the prints signed?

-On the back of the fine art prints, I also write the edition number, catalogue number, year created and year printed (if it is different).
+On the back of the fine art prints, I also write in pencil the edition number, catalogue number, year created and year printed (if it is different).

-A COA gives you confidence that you are buying an original print that has been verified and signed by the artist.
-The certificate will help the print hold its resale value.
-All my prints above the small size come with a COA.
+A COA provides details about the artwork (whether it be an original or a print), the media used to create it or the paper it is printed on, and various rights.
+It is signed and dated by the artist.
+A COA gives you confidence that you are buying an artwork that has been verified and signed by the artist, and it will help hold its resale value.
+All my originals and all my prints above the small size come with a COA.
 I can provide COAs for smaller prints on request.

 Will my print stand the test of time?